tmacoin/tmapostapp/README.md

 <b>Logging in to App</b>

-If you do not have an existing keys.csv file, it will promprt  you for a passphrase and confirm passphrase.
+If you do not have an existing keys.csv file, it will prompt  you for a passphrase and confirm passphrase.

 If you do have a passphrase, it will only prompt you for the existing passphrase.
 The example exhibit below is the prompt when a user  copied their existing keys.csv file to the Apk directory and then started the app.